admhpr/classmate/README.md

   }
 ?>
 ```
+### Final Step
-4. add a case block to the `routes.php` file.
+- add a case block to the `routes.php` file.
 The model is also included here.
 Finally add the thing as a key in the presenters array then add a secondary list of potential actions defined in it's presenter.

 ***********************
 Basic Prototype Using Model View Presenter Architecture